mrixon95/Term4_workbook/MichaelPeterRixon_T4A1.md

 Floats are also very precise.
 In computer hardware, **floating point numbers are approximated by using a sum of base 2 fractions**.

-For example, here are some examples of how decimal fractions are represented as a sum of base 2 fractions
+For example, here are some examples of how decimal fractions are represented as a sum of base 2 fractions.